uio-library/alma-letters-ubo/README.md

 ### Templates

 The files in `xsl/letters/call_template` contains templates used by the other files.

-When creating new templates, we need to put them into existing template files since we're not allowed to create new ones.
-That's fine, except we need to remember which file we put a template in.
+This means that if you intend to use some of our letter files, such as `xsl/letters/FulReasourceRequestSlipLetter.xsl`, you also need to copy the template files (or at least some of them).

+Ideally, we would have created new template files to hold any new templates we add, but since we aren't allowed to create new files, we have had to add new templates to the existing files.
+Wherever a template is used, however, we try to remember to add a comment indicating which template file the template is defined in, to ease lookup.

 Our current guideline is to use

 * `mailReason.xsl` for all new templates, except templates having dependencies on other files (like `style.xsl`).
 This ensures that